Squalene

 Squalene is an organic compound.
 It is a triterpene with the formula C_{30}H_{50}.
 It is a colourless oil, although impure samples appear yellow.
 It was originally obtained from shark liver oil (hence its name, as Squalus is a genus of sharks).
-An estimated 12% of bodily squalene in humans is found in sebum.
-Squalene has a role in topical skin lubrication and protection.

-Most plants, fungi, and animals produce squalene as biochemical precursor in sterol biosynthesis, including cholesterol and steroid hormones in the human body.
+Most plants, fungi, and animals produce squalene as a biochemical precursor in sterol biosynthesis, including cholesterol and steroid hormones in the human body.
 It is also an intermediate in the biosynthesis of hopanoids in many bacteria.
+In humans, an estimated 12% of bodily squalene is found in sebum.

-Squalene is an important ingredient in some vaccine adjuvants: The Novartis and GlaxoSmithKline adjuvants are called MF59 and AS03, respectively.
+Squalene is an ingredient in topical products used for skin lubrication, and in some vaccine adjuvants.

+History

+Squalene was discovered in 1906 by Mitsumaru Tsujimoto, a Japanese researcher in oil and fats.
+He discovered a certain unsaponifiable fraction of kuroko-zame in a deep sea shark, measuring its formula as C10H18.
+Previously, the only substantial unsaponifiable fraction in animal oil was cholesterol.

+He later in 1916 used fractional vacuum distillation on liver oil of various species of deep sea sharks, finding its formula was actually C30H50.
+It was especially concentrated in liver oil of the Squalidae, leading to the name squalene.

+In 1931, Karrer and Helfenstein synthesized squalene from farnesyl bromide, thus determining its structure.

 Role in triterpenoid synthesis

 Squalene is a biochemical precursor to both steroids and hopanoids.
 For sterols, the squalene conversion begins with oxidation (via squalene monooxygenase) of one of its terminal double bonds, resulting in 2,3-oxidosqualene.
 It then undergoes an enzyme-catalysed cyclisation to produce lanosterol, which can be elaborated into other steroids such as cholesterol and ergosterol in a multistep process by the removal of three methyl groups, the reduction of one double bond by NADPH and the migration of the other double bond.
 In many plants, this is then converted into stigmasterol, while in many fungi, it is the precursor to ergosterol.

 The biosynthetic pathway is found in many bacteria, and most eukaryotes, though has not been found in Archaea.